Narrative ballet

 When performing a story ballet, it not only essential that dancers have good technique but that they have the ability to act.
 This is because in ballet there are no spoken words.
 It is the responsibility of the dancer to be able to use their movements and facial expressions to the communicate with the audience, or else the plot isn't properly conveyed.
 The ability to tell a story and how emotion without words is known as "classical mime", which plays an important role in ballet.

-Narrative ballets are essential to a ballet company's repertoire, because they tend to generate the highest sales and bring families with children to see the ballet.
-People enjoy watching an art form where they are transformed into a different world.
-It's entertaining and exciting.
+Full-length narrative ballets form an important part of a ballet company's repertoire, often generating the highest sales.
 Many newer narrative ballets are adapted from familiar stories or literature because they are recognizable to audiences.

 Notable narrative ballets

 Narrative ballets are essential to a ballet company's repertoire, because they tend to generate the highest sales and bring families with children to see the ballet.
 People enjoy watching an art form where they are transformed into a different world.
 It's entertaining and exciting.
 Many newer narrative ballets are adapted from familiar stories or literature because they are recognizable to audiences.
 As mentioned above Swan Lake is one of the most famous examples of narrative ballet, other famous narrative ballets include: Giselle, The Nutcracker, Romeo and Juliet, and L'histoire de Manon.
 The story of Giselle is a romantic tale of innocent love and betrayal; of philandering Count Albrecht and a trusting peasant maid, Giselle.
 Although she has a weak heart, Giselle loves to dance.
 The Nutcracker is the story of how a young girl named Clara falls in love with a Nutcracker that magically comes to life and defeats an army of evil rats to save her life.
 Clara and the nutcracker then travel to the land of the sweets where Clara is introduced to the Sugar Plum Fairy and her Cavalier, and beautiful Arabian Princesses, Russian Cossacks, French ballet dancers and even exotic flowers, who all dance in her honor.
 The ballet Romeo and Juliet follows the same story as the famous Shakespearean play it is based on, the only difference between the two being the medium used is dance rather than acting.
 Lastly, the ballet L'histoire de Manon follows the love story of Manon and Grieux and their search for love and fortune.